rubo77/AutoIndex/README.md

 Then, point your browser to the `index.php` file in that folder.
 The first time you do this, it will take you to a configuration page.
 To use all the default values, just click the button at the bottom, or customize it however you want.

+Note: Performance fixes from SeriousBuggie's fork included with permission.
+      Made compatible with php8 by Dark1.

 # Webserver

 ## Serve a minimal PHP server on Port 3000